Q. How do I submit a 3D print job?

 Q. When will my job be finished?

 A. In addition to the time required to print, it depends on how many other jobs are waiting to print.
-We will give you an estimate when you submit your job.
+Class assignments receive priority but please do not wait until the last minute to try to print.
+If you need something immediately printed, try checking out a 3D printer from Marston's circulation desk.

-The Marston Science Library, the Education Library, and Health Science Center Library have Makerbot Replicator 2 and Fusion F306 3D printers.
-Marston Science Library and the Health Science Center Library also have NextEngine 3D scanners for public use.
+The Marston Science Library has Fusion F400's, F306s, Lulzbot Taz6 and Ultimaker 3 Extended 3D printers.
+Marston Science Library, Architecture & Fine Arts, and the Health Science Center Library also have NextEngine 3D scanners for public use.

 Do you want an expert to create your customized model?
 Would you like your model to be printed in a material type that we don't have in the libraries?
 Here are some options: